Dryer Takes Too Long to Dry? Here’s Why

 The felt strips at the front and rear drum edges keep hot air circulating inside.
 As they wear, heat leaks out before it can dry — the element hits temperature but the drum runs cool because room air sneaks in through the gaps.
 Squeaking during operation and black streaks on light clothing are the tells.
 Restores efficiency completely when seals are the cause.

-🔩 Drum Bearings & Rollers
+🔩 Drum Bearings and Rollers

 These support the drum and let it spin smoothly.
 Worn, they make the drum wobble or drag, load the motor, and can trigger thermal protection that cuts motor output.
 Squealing or thumping plus slow drying is the signature — usually replaced alongside drum seals since the machine is already apart.